Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 John Quealy - Canaccord Genuity, Inc.

-Hi.
+Hey.
 Good afternoon, folks.
 In terms of pricing, so in terms of the Energy business, seems like that was more variable.
 Can you talk about whether it was upstream, downstream?
-Sounds like you gave some price per share and then I have a follow-up.
+Sounds like you gave some price for share and then I have a follow-up.
 Thanks.

 Douglas M. Baker, Jr. - Ecolab, Inc.

-Yeah, price per share, probably the latest stuff we've had to do would have been in downstream, but that's been a better goal (09:34).
-If you look at pricing in Energy, we would expect to be net positive by year-end, probably neutral in Q3 from a pricing standpoint.
+Yeah, price for share, probably the latest stuff we've had to do would have been in downstream, but that's been a bit ago.
+I think if you look at pricing in Energy, we would expect to be net positive by year-end, probably neutral in Q3 from a pricing standpoint.
 It's been healing quarter by quarter by quarter.
 WellChem is already positive just because of increased demand.
 OFC will probably be the next to flip to positive, and downstream will be fourth quarter.
 That's the pricing situation.
 And we never had the – I mean, we had significant pricing give-ups in many instances, but it wasn't like you heard around the industry.

 John Quealy - Canaccord Genuity, Inc.